- BOOK

 Constructing the Memory of War in Visual Culture since 1914: The Eye on War (New York: Routledge, 2018). https://doi.org/10.4324/9780203711385

-Collection of nine peer-reviewed essays in German Studies, in collaboration with series editors Prof. Florian Krobb and Dr Jeff Morrison, National University of Ireland, Maynooth.
+Collection of nine peer-reviewed essays by postgraduates in German Studies, in collaboration with series editors Prof. Florian Krobb and Dr Jeff Morrison, National University of Ireland, Maynooth.

 POSTGRADUATE PUBLISHED ESSAYS (PEER-REVIEWED)